kaushikudupa/NY-Payroll-Analysis/README.md

 ### ABOUT THE PROJECT

 This project explores the New York Payroll dataset.
+The focus is on presenting some key findings through the exploration process in the form of visualisations.
+We use python for this purpuse.
+The libraries used are listed below:

+- pandas
+- matplotlib.pyplot
+- calendar

 ### ABOUT THE DATASET: